farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 operational process on CWE, Northern Italy and SWE Capacity calculation.

 For each topological remedial action applied, the search-tree will systematically optimize PST taps/HVDC by applying a linear optimization.
-By optimizing topological remedial actions and linear remedial actions at the same time, this ensures better optimality of the results.
+By considering both topological remedial actions and linear remedial actions at every step, instead of considering only one and then the other, FARAO's results are better optimized.

 The optimization problem is a non-convex and non-linear one, dealing with topology changes on the network, which represent discrete actions by definition.
 The problem treated by the optimizer is a combinatorial problem.
 Search-tree algorithms are commonly used for high complexity mathematical problems, containing combinatorial and discrete aspects.
-One of the main interest of such an approach is that it avoids combinatorial explosion of computation time and memory usage, without adding any approximation to the grid behaviour.

 Some remedial actions such as PSTs/HVDC are treated via a linear optimization.
 It has to be noticed that approximation of discrete PST taps treated as linear variable can be valid in DC but a security analysis is performed by FARAO after